pmatulis/maas-one/README.md

 ## Create the Juju controller

-Create the controller from the KVM host:
+Create a controller called 'maas-one' for cloud 'mymaas' from the KVM host:

-    juju bootstrap --bootstrap-constraints tags=juju mymaas maas-controller
+    juju bootstrap --bootstrap-constraints tags=juju mymaas maas-one